HarishKM7/aws-codecommit-sync/README.md

-# aws-codecommit-sync
+# AWS CodeCommit Sync

-Keep any Git repo in sync with your AWS CodeCommit repo.
+## Keep any Git repo in sync with your AWS CodeCommit repo.